tgeby0/functional-programming-demo/README.md

 # Functional Programming Demo

-For this tutorial, you will be converting an object-oriented program into a functional program using Haskell.
+For this tutorial, you will be converting an imperative program into a functional program using Haskell.

 ### Pre-Requisites